 The Scheme's risk management is carried out in accordance with policies set by the Manager.
 These policies provide clear structure for managing key financial risks.
-Whilst the review of risk is ongoing, the Manager formally reviews the major risks faced by the Scheme on a quarterly basis.
+Whilst their review of risk is ongoing, the Manager formally review the major risks faced by the Scheme on a six monthly basis.